berthubert/hello-dl/README.md

 have worked with the tools that it should all make sense to you.
 And *then* you can get to work with professional tooling and get to work.

+Although this is an introduction using minimal dependencies and lines of code, we'll be covering advanced subjects like momentum, data augmentation, weight decay, batch normalization, dropout and GELU.

+And unlike most demos, this one includes crowd sourced validation data that helps show why many deep learning projects are great in theory but disappoint in practice.

 # Acknowledgments
 Despite doing some neural network experiments in the 1990s, I'm extremely new to the modern stuff.
 The following projects/sites have been very useful in catching up: